A person, facing away from the viewer, holds a small rainbow flag in their right hand. Their left hand is at their forehead like a military salute.

 What is Queer Studies?

 Queer Studies is an interdisciplinary field that examines how gender, sexuality and ideas of "normal" work together with race, ethnicity, nationality, class, disability, age and religion to create social categories that result in structural, institutional, and ideological discrimination—and further—imagines and works towards social justice for all people.
-We offer an undergraduate minor in Queer Studies as well as graduate minors at the Master's and PhD levels.
-We also are a participating program in the Master's of Arts in Interdisciplinary Studies (M.A.I.S.).
+We offer an undergraduate minor in Queer Studies in Corvallis and on Ecampus as well as graduate minors at the Master's and PhD levels.

 Queer Studies at Oregon State University